About us

 • Mapping the Weapons of Terror (2016), a three-month investigation detailing how Brussels’ failure to impose comprehensive directives has facilitated the sale of deadly weapons to terrorists.

-• Billions for Borders (2018) revealing details of the EU's secretive deal with Turkey to keep refugees out of Europe.
+• Billions for Borders (2018) reveals details of the EU's secretive deal with Turkey to keep refugees out of Europe.

 The Black Sea regularly collaborates with international media partners on investigations.
-Our work has been published with the likes of EU Observer, the Guardian, New York Times, Der Spiegel, Tagesspiegel, De Correspondent, L'Espresso, Expresso, Correctiv, IRPI, Business Insider, the Toronto Star, Balkan Insight, as well media in our region, such as Casa Jurnalistului, DoR, Cumhuriyet, and Bianet.
+Our work has been published with the likes of The Guardian, New York Times, Der Spiegel, Tagesspiegel, De Correspondent, DoR, EU Observer, L'Espresso, Expresso, infoLibre, Correctiv, IRPI, Cumhuriyet, the Toronto Star, Balkan Insight and more.